matthewjh/jasmine-promises/README.md

 Then ensure that the `jasmine-promise` module's `index.js` script is loaded before your tests are loaded.
 This can be done by either...

-manually requiring the module at the top of your test file(s):
+manually requiring the module at the top of your test file(s) e.g. if using browserify:

 ````javascript
 require('jasmine-promise');